 After viewing the video, please complete this form to begin the new patient evaluation process.

-The Medical University of South Carolina's weight loss surgery program performs two weight loss operations for the treatment of obesity.
-We also perform revisions of previous procedures for complications or in some cases failure to lose weight or weight regain.
-The program currently offers the Roux-en-Y Gastric Bypass and the Sleeve Gastrectomy.
+MUSC Health's Weight Loss Surgery Program performs three primary weight loss operations for the treatment of obesity.
+We offer the non-surgical intragastric balloon procedure for patients who meet criteria.
+We perform revisions of previous procedures for complications or in some cases failure to lose weight or weight regain.
+The program currently offers the Roux-en-Y Gastric Bypass, the Sleeve Gastrectomy, and the Biliopancreatic Diversion with Duodenal Switch.
 Below is an brief overview of each of these procedures.
-You may also want to visit our frequently asked questions page.

-Sleeve gastrectomy is a restrictive procedure.
-During this procedure, the surgeon creates a long thin tube (sleeve) out of the stomach.
+Sleeve gastrectomy is a restrictive procedure, similar to a partial gastrectomy, removing part of the stomach and leaving a long thin tube-shaped (sleeve) stomach.

 MUSC Health's bariatric surgery program has been recognized for its expertise in delivering specialty care.